Death Drums Along the River: Production

 The film was marketed in West Germany as one of the then popular series of Edgar Wallace films, but it has very little to do with Wallace's novel Sanders of the River, or the previous films based on it, apart from the name Sanders and the boat Zaire, though here it is a small motorboat rather than a steamer.
 The intertribal warfare in Wallace's work has been replaced by a standard detective story involving murder and diamond-smuggling.

-The fictional colony is not given a name, but in the spirit of the times Dr Jung asks Sanders what he will do when it is granted independence and Sanders replies that he will stay on "if they'll have me".

-Richard Todd had been in Africa filming The Hellions and was attempting to produce a film of Ian Fleming's The Diamond Smugglers.